Currently ...

 So, what to do about all this?
 How can you protect yourself from the grabby hands of companies and other individuals who mean harm?
 The answer is, it's not that easy unless you understand what weapons are being used in the fight.
 Even if you're okay with information being collected about you. (perhaps you like having personalized ads as it helps you discover new products you enjoy).
 It helps to be aware of what data exactly have advertisers access to.
 And what all other people may have access to.
 Then and only then you can decide what's okay for you and what's not.
 It's a very personal decision.

 For people in tech, this is a challenge already.
 For someone who is not particularly involved in technology, this becomes a near-impossible task.
 Yet, the only way out is to educate yourself about how things work.
 Which is not easy either, being a security guard on the internet is a job in itself.
 Nevertheless, it's a good idea to learn about these things because you live with them every day.
-You probably interact with your phone or computer right before you go to bed.
+You probably spend a big part of your day interacting with your phone or computer.

 This article will, hopefully, help you to do the first step, or at least one additional step, towards knowing more about this topic.
 And that's what the last chapter is all about.
-So buckle up and finish your day with a sip of the truth.
+So buckle up and serve yourself a snack seasoned with the truth.

 Conclusion